Tim Marshall, Chair

 Phil Sutherland, Director

-Serving for several years as a senior executive of a South Australian Technical College, Phil has dedicated his time in training Apprentices as part of a student Secondary Education School Based Apprenticeship Program.
+As a senior executive of a South Australian Technical College, Phil has dedicated his time in training Apprentices as part of a student Secondary Education School Based Apprenticeship Program.